Hamsda/EmoTrackerPacks/ootrando_overworldmap_hamsda/README.md

 - Potion Shop Front/Back
 - Spirit Temple

+There are two variants, one for keysanity and one without.
+The keysanity variant uses the keys you mark for logic, while the other variant just assumes you have all keys at all times.

-I made a [quick explanation](https://www.twitch.tv/videos/429980574) on how to use the ER variant (slightly outdated but the general principle still is the same).
+I made a [quick explanation](https://youtu.be/4l8gDPkovAc) on how to use the ER variant.
+Excuse the poor sounds quality, I don't have a great microphone.

 ### Settings (Entrance Randomizer only)